Singapore is famed as a city-state and is most well known as being one of the world’s premier business hubs.

 Singapore has an abundance of wildlife to explore, though it is limited to a very specific area and places.
 It’s worth exploring these places just to appreciate straight away that Singapore isn’t all about the high rise skyscraper.

 There are three wildlife parks that are highly recommended.
-Singapore Zoo, the River Safari, and the totally unique Night Safari.
+Singapore Zoo, the River Safari, and the totally unique Night Safari in Singapore.

 Start off at Singapore Zoo.
 There are seven zones to explore here including the Australia zone and the Primate Kingdom.